R3tr093/Python-small-program/Math/ReadMe.md

 <hr>

-<em>You will find here a set of program that uses mathematics to come up with their terms.</em>
+<em>Here you will find a program package that uses mainly mathematical processing.</em>

 <ul>